 9. Physical Education and Athletics (PE/A) Ninth- and tenth-grade students participate in at least one athletic activity each year.
 Any term that a ninth or tenth grader is not in an athletic activity, he or she will take a physical education class.
 Juniors, seniors, and postgraduate students participate in one athletic activity during one term and take a physical education class in each of the two other terms, or a student may participate in two athletic activities with no physical education class required the third term.
 Students must earn a passing grade in all but one term of participation and must pass the spring term of the senior year.
 Grades for PE/A classes are determined by skill, knowledge, attitude, and attendance.
 Students who are members of a performing dance company or who take dance classes fulfill their physical education obligation for the terms during which they are enrolled in those programs.
-Participation in the outdoor education program satisfies the physical education requirement for juniors, seniors, and post- graduates for those terms during which they are enrolled.
+Participation in the outdoor education program also satisfies the physical education requirement the term in which a student is enrolled.

 The cocurricular requirement supports student involvement beyond the challenges of their major academic courses.
 Most qualifying activities fall into five broad categories: